anyahb/rsschool-cv/cv.md

 - **Instagram:** [@anyahornbaker](https://www.instagram.com/anyahornbaker)

 ## Summary
 I have experience working as a Junior Front-End Developer, and my goal is to improve in the areas I'm lacking.
 I am especially focused on getting better with React.
-Good luck!
+Good luck!!!

 ## Skills
 - HTML, CSS